wagtail/wagtail-ai/README.md

 * Finish what you've started - write some text and tell Wagtail AI to finish it off for you
 * Correct your spelling/grammar
+* Let you add your own custom prompts

 https://user-images.githubusercontent.com/27112/223072938-8cb5ccff-4835-489a-8be4-cca85001885e.mp4